rouzinho/Motor2DYarp/README.md

 ## Work in progress

-The plugin is more like an artefact binding sensors to DFT.
+The plugin is more like an artefact binding DFT to the iCub robot.
 Work in progress to use Qt elements to control the settings.

 ## Authors

-Quentin Houbre - Tampere University of Technology
+Quentin Houbre - Tampere University

 ## License